Goldman Sachs blasts Japan plan for foreign investment rules in stocks | The Japan Times

-“The implementation of the new regulation as currently proposed could have a substantial negative impact on the Japanese stock market,” Goldman strategists including Kathy Matsui, a renowned voice in Japan’s markets, wrote in an Oct.
+“The implementation of the new regulation as currently proposed could have a substantial negative impact on the Japanese stock market,” Goldman strategists including Kathy Matsui, vice chair of Goldman Sachs Japan and a renowned voice in the nation’s markets, wrote in an Oct.
 16 note.
 “There is a risk that the new regulations could deter foreign investor participation, causing a decline in market liquidity.”

-Under the new rule, foreign investors, who account for about 70 percent of the local stock-trading volumes, will face the “additional burden of time, expenses and legal risks,” the Goldman strategists said.
-This, in turn, would raise the risk premium of investing in Japan, they said.
+Under the new rule, foreign investors — who account for about 70 percent of the local stock-trading volumes — will face the “additional burden of time, expenses and legal risks,” the Goldman strategists said.
+This, in turn, will raise the risk premium of investing in Japan, they said.

 The draft of the bill is aimed at strengthening the monitoring of investments in national security-related industries, while also promoting foreign direct investment.
 The new rules apply to industries such as weapons manufacturing, power generation and communications, while exceptions will apply for purchases of assets for investment portfolios.